adamstegman/melnitz/README.md

 ## Development

+Install at least version 7 of the JDK.

 Download the [EWS Java dependency][ewsapi] and extract it to `vendor/lib`.

     mkdir -p vendor/lib
     cp ~/Downloads/EWSJavaAPI_1.2/EWSJavaAPI_1.2.jar vendor/lib/

-Install [Maven][maven] to download other dependencies.
-Then run the rake task to copy down those dependencies so the scripts can use them.

-    rake deps
+Download the remaining dependencies and then start the Rails server.

+    bundle
+    jbundle
+    script/rails server

 ### Packaging and release